Adult Education and Family Literacy Act (AEFLA) activities strive to ensure that all youth and adult students:

 Any high school graduation diploma issued by or through a community or technical college district will certify that the diploma is issued in compliance with high school graduation requirements established by the State Board of Education and procedures established by the superintendent of public instruction or as set forth in RCW28B.50.535.

-HS 21+ is a high school equivalency program that is competency-based for adult learners 21 and older who do not have a GED® or high school diploma.
+HS 21+ is a high school diploma program that is competency-based for adult learners 21 and older who do not have a high school diploma.
 Adults demonstrate competencies in reading, writing and math contextualized in science, history, government, occupational studies and digital literacy.
 This can be done through alternatives like: high school and college transcript credits, work, life, military experience, prior learning portfolio, credit for testing, etc. This program expands HS completion options already offered by community and technical colleges to include a comprehensive approach that aligns with adult learning styles and includes competency-based assessments that demonstrate the academic, career and personal competencies needed in further education/training and/or employment.
 Students are eligible for basic skills tuition.

 As HS 21+ includes the awarding of diplomas, there are additional records requirements.
 WAC 180-51-040 requires that the diploma issuing entity “keep on file for student and public inspection a copy of the State Board of Education rules and guidelines regarding high school graduation requirements and procedures for equivalencies applicable for the school year, including the preceding ten years.
 Any locally adopted high school graduation requirements and procedures for equivalencies shall also be kept on file with such state requirements.”